-The Infection Prevention program at Tufts Medical Center is run under the direction of David R. Snydman, MD, FACP, FIDSA, the Chief of the Division of Geographic Medicine and Infectious Diseases and Hospital Epidemiologist.
+The Infection Prevention program at Tufts Medical Center is directed by David R. Snydman, MD, FACP, FIDSA, the Chief of the Division of Geographic Medicine and Infectious Diseases and Hospital Epidemiologist.
 The program consists of two Infectious Disease physicians and three highly experienced Infection Preventionists, as well as informatics support.

 The Infection Prevention Program is structured to meet all the requirements of the Department of Public Health and Medicare.
 The trainee will gain experience in surveillance, prevention and control of hospital acquired infections, including investigation of clusters, understanding of reporting requirements, participation in task forces, and participation in prospective observational and interventional studies being performed by the infection control group.
 In addition the trainee with participate in surgical infection prevention measures including the Surgical Care Improvement Program (SCIP).

 The Infection Prevention Program has been at the forefront of the quality movement at Tufts Medical Center.
-We have been cited as a top 10 University Hospital Consortium Hospital (UHC) within the past three years.
 The Infection Prevention program has had a number of significant successes in recent years, including a near elimination of central venous catheter associated bloodstream infections, improved hand hygiene compliance rates, reduction in multi-drug resistant bacterial infections, reduction in surgical site infections and high employee immunization rates.
 Learn more about the quality and patient safety initiatives at Tufts Medical Center >

 You will receive focused education on hospital infections: